Ghostface (Scream)

-The Ghostface persona remains the same throughout the Scream series, featuring a black hood and cloak with a jagged base and a white rubber mask resembling a ghost with an anguish expression.
+The Ghostface persona remains the same throughout the Scream series, featuring a black hood and cloak with a jagged base and a white rubber mask resembling a ghost with an anguished expression.
 Though each iteration of Ghostface is human, they often exhibit extreme durability against physical harm, high levels of physical strength, and an almost supernatural stealth ability, able to appear and disappear in seemingly impossible situations.
-The character has often appeared in popular culture since its inception, referenced in film and television as well as spawning a series of action figures and merchandise, as well as parodies and titular spoofs.
+The character has become a popular culture icon since its inception, referenced in film and television as well as spawning a series of action figures and merchandise, as well as parodies and titular spoofs.

-In the 2015–2016 television series Scream, Ghostface is adapted as the Lakewood Slasher, who appeared in the series for the first two seasons, and the Shallow Grove Slasher, who appeared in the Halloween special episodes of the second season; both are voiced by Mike Vaughn, with a different mask due to copyright issues.
+In the 2015–2016 television series Scream, Ghostface is now known as The Lakewood Slasher, who appeared in the series for the first two seasons, and The Shallow Grove Slasher, who appeared in only the Halloween Special episodes of the second season; both are voiced by Mike Vaughn, with a different mask due to copyright issues.
 The original Ghostface persona returned in Scream: Resurrection, once again voiced by Roger L. Jackson, replacing Vaughn.
-In the movies, Ghostface has appeared in all entries to date, returning most recently in Scream (2022) and Scream VI, with Jackson reprising his role, now credited as "The Voice".
+In the movies, Ghostface has appeared in all entries to date, returning most recently in Scream VI, with Jackson reprising his role, now credited as "The Voice".